leehsueh/django-evernote-oauth/README.md

 Usage Example
 -------------

-NOTE: Integration may not be the most elegant, but for now it works
+NOTE: Integration may not be the most elegant, but for now it works.

 * In your views file, import from the evernote_oauth views the following as needed:
 	- view functions and utility functions
 		- parse_oauth_credentials